mautrix/docs/bridges/general/double-puppeting.md

 Since there's no login step, this method also has the benefit of not adding confusing sessions to the session list visible to the user.

-1. First create a new appservice registration file:
+1. First create a new appservice registration file.
+Don't touch the bridge's main registration file, and make sure the ID and as/hs tokens are different (having multiple appservices with the same ID or as_token isn't allowed).

    ```yaml
    # The ID doesn't really matter, put whatever you want.